Anatole Romaniuk: Methodology

-Much of Dr. Romaniuk's work was methodological.
+Much of Romaniuk's work was methodological.
 During his tenure with the Princeton African Project, he endeavoured to develop ways of deriving basic population parameters from incomplete data.
 The so-called Brass method to derive fertility and mortality parameters for the history of mothers' ever born and surviving children, and the stable population models developed by Ansley Coale and Paul Demeny at Princeton University figured prominently in this endeavour.
 During his tenure at the Canada Federal Bureau of Statistics, he endeavoured to develop methods for population estimation.
 His particular interest was in population forecasting methodology.
 According to him, one must balance parsimony with efficiency, minimise the input and maximise the projection output, by selecting a limited numbers of parameters with inherent analytical capacity.
 The credibility of forecasting rests largely on the analytical quality of the assumptions underlying projections.

 Political demography

 At the mature stages of his intellectual life, he came to take particular interest in population policies.
 Inspired by the classical economist John Stuart Mill, he advocates for stationary population as an optimal response to the quest for ecological and economic sustainability, national identity, social cohesion and world peace.
 Western democracies, in particular, are faced with a unique set of challenges arising out of the prevailing imbalance between fertility and immigration.
 Hence, in order to actualize the benefits of a stationary demographic configuration, they need to raise their fertility to the generational replacement level.
 In respect to the doctrinal debates, the virtue of the stationary population is that it cuts across ecologists' long-term concerns and economists' short term concerns.

-Dr. Romaniuk's outlook of the Western European civilization is rather pessimistic, Spenglerian.
+Romaniuk's outlook of the Western European civilization is rather pessimistic, Spenglerian.
 Under the guise of multiculturalism, new "instant, artificial societies" are erected, purely based on formal citizenship, thus superseding the notion of the historical nation taking centuries to evolve into a nationally conscious community of peoples.
 Europe of the 20th century had a disastrous record of failed attempts to create instantaneously man-made new types of societies, inspired by either classless society or racist ideologies.
 While singling out national identity as an issue, no intent is implied therein of elevating nationhood to the sacrosanct to be forever locked and frozen in time.
 Nor would he suggest closing the gates to the transnational movement of people.
 Not all is wrong with multiculturalism, he argues.
 Respect for another's culture is a virtue in itself.
 Diasporas, in many cases, can play a positive role in interstate relations, and in mutual enrichment through cross-fertilisation.
 The matter is not all-or-nothing, but that of moderation.
 It all boils down to the question of what the French humanist, writer and philosopher, Albert Camus, encapsulated in two words: "mesure et démesure".